-The Public Service Alliance of Canada has a proud history of activism on human rights and social justice by equity-seeking members in the union.
-Racially visible members, LGBTQ2+ (lesbian, gay, bisexual, trans and non-binary, queer, two-spirited) members, Indigenous members and members with disabilities are active in their locals every day.
+The Public Service Alliance of Canada has a proud history of activism by the women of the union.
+They have been at the heart of our major strikes and campaigns.
+On a daily basis they are active in PSAC locals, informing, organizing and representing members.
 Our accomplishments as a union reflect their vision, energy, and commitment.
-All members, including our equity-seeking members, keep our union vital and strong.
+Women keep our union vital and strong.